hygeos/SAND/README.md

     password [password]
 ```

-Note that the login field is not necessarily the e-mail address but can be a character string provided by the registration site.
+Note that the login field is not necessarily the e-mail address but can be a character string provided by the registration site (cf. EumDAC).

 In addition, some providers such as Creodias require double authentication to download the data.
 Please enter your TOTP key in the file to finalise the configuration of these providers.